Your healthy smile starts here!

 Preventive Dentistry in Grand Island

-At the center of preventive services in Waters Family Dentistry are two awesome Registered Dental Hygienists (RDH), Cara and Jayne.
+At the center of preventive services in Waters Family Dentistry are two awesome Registered Dental Hygienists (RDH), Cara and Brandi.
 Their specialized education focuses on the prevention and treatment of dental diseases.
 They are with you throughout your entire preventive appointment.

 You will be welcomed to our office by our greeter Yiho and escorted to one of our treatment rooms by your hygienist (don’t miss the relaxing view of our office pond!).
-Cara or Jayne will begin your hygiene visit by updating your medical history and measuring your blood pressure.
+Cara or Brandi will begin your hygiene visit by updating your medical history and measuring your blood pressure.
 It is very important to bring an up-to-date medication list, as many drugs can impact your oral health.
 They will also ask about any dental concerns you may have.

 The hygienist will use a variety of diagnostic tools to evaluate your oral health.
 These tools include:

 Our office exclusively uses digital x-rays, which is the latest in x-ray technology.
 This technology allows you to see your x-rays immediately on a chair-side monitor and keeps the radiation you receive to a minimum.
 In fact, the amount of radiation in four routine bitewing x-rays is equal to the amount you would receive in a short airplane flight.
 We always use proper lead apron shielding for your neck and torso.